DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Analogy: GitHub Code Repository is like a public cookbook of recipes, and GitHub Pages is like an oven that bakes your code
   - Copy, Edit, and Host a Simple Leaflet Map
 - Prep for Leaflet Code Editing quiz, to be taken during any 2-hour period by Sun Nov 5th on [Moodle](https://moodle.trincoll.edu).
-- In-class: Review Build 3 Data Patterns, and decide what to show during progress reports to partners in next class
+- In-class: Review Build 3 Data Ideas, and decide what to show during progress reports to partners in next class

 ### Wed Nov 1
 - In-class: Progress reports with community-learning partners on Zoom